MrKai77/Loop/README.md

 ### Cycles

-Cycles enable you to perform multiple window manipulations in quick succession by pressing the same key combination repeatedly.
+Loop can become very powerful when paired with cycles.
+These enable you to perform multiple window manipulations in quick succession by pressing the same key combination repeatedly, or by left clicking repeatedly!

 <div><video controls src="https://github.com/user-attachments/assets/1adb1325-775d-4687-9085-71c7f775d65d" muted="false"></video></div>